soxueren/atsd/integration/grapthite/storage-finder.md

            {'com.axibase.*': 'com.axibase.*'}]}
 ```

-Two entity folders, one filters out only entity com.axibase, and the other one filters out entities that start with ‘com.axibase.’.
+Below two entity folders are shown.
+One filters out only the entity `com.axibase`.
+The other one filters out entities that start with `com.axibase`.

 ![](resources/02.png)